GetStream/stream-chat-android/stream-chat-android-compose/GUIDELINES.md

 This has implications for our Composable, which is now marked as:

-- Restartable: Meaning that this composable can serve as a restarting scope.
+- **Restartable**: Meaning that this composable can serve as a restarting scope.
 This means that whenever this Composable needs to recompose, it will not trigger the recomposition of its parent scope.
-- Skippable: Since the only parameter our Composable uses as state is stable, Compose is able to infer when it has or has not changed.
+- **Skippable**: Since the only parameter our Composable uses as state is stable, Compose is able to infer when it has or has not changed.
 This makes Compose Runtime able to **skip** recomposition of this Composable when its parent scope recomposes and all the parameters it uses as state remain the same.

-#### Let's create an ustable pair:
+#### Creating Unstable Composables:

 An unstable class: